The Layoff Lady

 Here are a few ways to make your LinkedIn profile even more impactful:

 • About Section: The About section is at the top of your LinkedIn profile and gives you a chance to tell.
 If you're job searching, this is a great place to include details about who you are and what you are looking for in your next role.
-You also have room to add additional bulleted points if you like.
+You also have room to add additional bullet points if you like.
 Write this in the first person (using “I” language) and further showcase who you are professionally.

 • Customize Your Profile URL: By default, your LinkedIn profile's URL (web address) will be long and not very meaningful.
 You can customize your URL to make it friendly.
 I suggest using some version of your name.
 This minor update will look more professional on your resume—and make your profile easier to find.

 • Emojis: While you don't want to add too many cutesy emojis, using these tiny graphics is a nice way to break up longer bodies of text.
-By using a unique graphic for a bulleted list, an envelope next to your email address, or a splash of color to divide up long bodies of text, you can leverage emojis to liven up your profile and posts.
+Using a unique graphic for a bulleted list, an envelope next to your email address, or a splash of color to divide up long bodies of text, you can leverage emojis to liven up your profile and posts.

 Learn More